Samuel Kirkpatrick and the Canning Factory

 The ‘K' brand became well known throughout Australia and New Zealand and gained dozens of awards at world fairs in Melbourne, London and the 1899 Exposition Universelle in Paris, for which the Eiffel Tower was built,8 as well as in New Zealand.9

 Many workers at Kirkpatrick's were young women.
 They preferred factory work over domestic service, as it offered regular hours and high pay.
-Women and girls were paid from 30s to 35s per week and worked 45 hours in 1919.10
+Women and girls were paid from 30 to 35 shillings per week and worked 45 hours in 1919.10

 Kirkpatrick had been a prominent Freemason becoming Deputy Grand Master.
 Under the terms of his will his large house in Mount Street was bequeathed to the daughters of deceased Freemasons to be used as a boarding establishment.11